The 5 Best ETF Strategies to Maximise Your Investments

 According to a US study, personal finances are a major source of regret for 77% of Americans.
 More specifically, 22% of respondents regret not investing earlier for their retirement.
-It’s never too early to invest, but before diving into the stock market, it’s crucial to educate yourself.
+It’s never too early to invest, but before diving into the stock market, learning about it is vital.
 When considering the best strategy to maximise gains without excessive risk, ETFs quickly come to mind.
 An ETF (Exchange Traded Fund), also known as a tracker, is an index fund that aims to replicate the performance of underlying financial assets, typically a stock market index.
 ETFs are issued by authorised management companies (e.g., Amundi, BlackRock) and differ from traditional funds by being continuously traded, meaning they can be bought or sold throughout the day, just like shares.

 Also read: What are the best ETF brokers?